CEO, Music & Media Producer, Strategist

 As an early pioneer of laser light shows, Spencer also produced the first, million selling #1 rock album, Billy Thorpe’s Children Of The Sun (which he also co-wrote), to be developed into computer-animated laser choreography and exhibited in planetariums across North America.

-Spencer is an honors graduate and 3rd year scholarship recipient from Loyola University School of Law.
-He was the youngest individual to pass the California Bar Exam at the time.
+After graduating law school at the age of 23 with honors, having received a 3rd year scholarship from Loyola University School of Law, he went on to be the youngest individual to pass the California Bar Exam at that time.
 His B.A. in Political Science (received at 20 years of age) is from UCLA.

-He has taught numerous courses at UCLA, USC and Syracuse U. He also served on the Dean’s Council at the American University School of Communication in Washington, DC.
-Spencer is married with two sons, Morgan and Sterling.
+Spencer has taught numerous courses at UCLA, USC and Syracuse U. He also served on the Dean’s Council at the American University School of Communication in Washington, DC.
+He is happily married to Judith and has two sons, Morgan and Sterling.